ClintMadara/Securing-the-Network-with-pfSense-firewall-Blocking-Legacy-Insecure-Protocols/README.md

 I then configured WAN & LAN interfaces in VMware

-One network interface is for the private network and the other network interface  is for the public network
+One network interface is for the private network and the other network interface  is for the public network.
+This is to make sure that alll traffic goes through pfSense beofre leaving the local network.

 <img width="291" height="40" alt="Screenshot 2026-05-03 155133" src="https://github.com/user-attachments/assets/c73e7b0e-c058-4ab6-8537-a3a3f4511067" />